Director: Pamela Youngblood, Professor

 Location: MUSIC 114

-The School of the Arts and Design brings together the Departments of Dance, Fashion Design & Merchandising, Music, Theatre, and Visual Arts.
+The School of the Arts and Design brings together the Divisions of Dance, Fashion Design & Merchandising, Music, Theatre, and Visual Arts.
 The School is a community of artists, educators, therapists, and scholars, and serves a diverse student population, especially women, within a liberal arts context.

 Performing and exhibiting facilities include the 1150-seat Margo Jones Performance Hall, Redbud Theatre Complex, Eberly Recital Hall, Studio Theatre in the Dance Building and studio performance spaces in Pioneer Hall, and two professional-quality galleries in the Visual Arts Building.

-Students may major in any one of the departments with degree programs leading to the Bachelor of Arts, Bachelor of Science, Bachelor of Fine Arts, the Master of Arts, Master of Music Therapy, Master of Fine Arts, and in Dance, the Doctor of Philosophy degree.
+Students may major in any one of the departments with degree programs leading to the Bachelor of Arts, Bachelor of Science, Bachelor of Fine Arts, Master of Fine Arts, Master of Music, Master of Music Therapy, and in Dance, the Doctor of Philosophy degree.

 Teacher certification programs are offered in dance, music, and visual arts.
-Department statements, degree requirements, and course listings for each individual department are in the department sections of this catalog.
+Division statements, degree requirements, and course listings for each individual department are in the department sections of this catalog.

 For more information please see the School of the Arts and Design website.